-When this wild weather hits the UK, consider the following tips on how to keep safe in the home when lighting strikes, as well as how to protect your electrical appliances against lightning damage.
+When this wild weather hits the UK, consider the following tips on how to keep safe in the home when lightning strikes, as well as how to protect your electrical appliances against lightning damage.

 Do not take a bath or shower

 The plumbing in your home is a serious risk when lightning is in the vicinity.
-Once lightning has struck, the powerful electrical current can travel through the metal pipes which can lead to electrocution if you are using any taps or the shower head.
+Once lightning has struck, the powerful electrical current can travel through the metal pipes, which can lead to electrocution if you are using any taps or the shower head.

 Do not use any appliances that are plugged into the wall